bernie-skipole/webparametrics/docs/index.md

 apt-get upgrade

-And to setup the container to serve a database, follow repository acremscope-db docs
+And to setup the container to serve a database, follow repository acremscope-db docs, but for now use crl-D to exit the container

 ## Getting certificate from letsencrypt